Michaela Morgan: Awards

 In 2017, Morgan's edited collection of poems, entitled Wonderland: Alice in Poetry, was shortlisted for the Clippa Poetry Award.

 History

-She started her career with the Edward series of picture books in the mid-1980s, having previously worked as a teacher and run her own shop.
+She started her writing career with the Edward series of picture books in the mid-1980s, having previously worked as a teacher and run her own shop.
 She works with a wide variety of publishers, though some of her longest running titles have been the Cool Clive books with Oxford University Press.

 She has been a key part of other educational series internationally including the Paper Planes Series for Didier, France, the Longman Book Project OUP Incredible English, Collins Big Cat and many others.

-She has contributed to many school book weeks, INSET courses, conferences and festivals including the Edinburgh Book Festival.
-The Chichester Book Festival, The Ledbury Poetry Festival, Bath Children’s Festival and the Wigtown Festival.
+She has contributed to many school book weeks, INSET courses, conferences and festivals including the Edinburgh Book Festival, the Chichester Book Festival, the Ledbury Poetry Festival, Bath Children’s Festival and the Wigtown Festival.

 She has been keynote speaker at numerous conferences including the UKLA at which she won the award for non-fiction (1996) and the YLG 2025.